-- PITCH Pitch shift. - OFFSET Set the start loop point.
-If LOOP is set to OFF, this value can be used for skipping the initial part of a sound. - LEN Set the sound length.
-(AUT=always play the sample to its end.) - LOOP Loop the sample.
-(OFF=dont loop, ON=loop sound and start playing from custom offset, ATK=loop sample and start playing from the beginning.) - SPEED Select full speed or half speed. - DIST Select the algorithm that should be used when two kits are mixed together.
+PITCH Pitch shift.

+OFFSET Set the start loop point.
+If LOOP is set to OFF, this value can be used for skipping the initial part of a sound.

+LEN Set the sound length.
+(AUT=always play the sample to its end.)

+LOOP Loop the sample.
+(OFF=dont loop, ON=loop sound and start playing from custom offset, ATK=loop sample and start playing from the beginning.)

+SPEED Select full speed or half speed.

+DIST Select the algorithm that should be used when two kits are mixed together.
 CLIP is the default type.
 SHAPE and SHAPE2 sound similar to CLIP, but with more high frequencies and less bass.
 WRAP can be used to add some interesting digital distortion.
 When pressing A + (LEFT, LEFT) while CLIP value is selected, the program will jump out of range and play back sound from raw memory when clipping.

-• There is a useful Java application for replacing the original sample kits available at http://littlesounddj.com/lsd/latest/lsd-patcher/.
+• For those running LSDj on emulator or with backup gear, there is a useful Java application for replacing the original sample kits available at http://littlesounddj.com/lsd/latest/lsd-patcher/.